Avereniect/AVEL/README.md

   on which the compiler is running.
 * On Linux systems you may inspect the `/proc/cpuinfo` and inspect the flags listings to see which features your CPU supports
-* alternatively, the `lscpu` command will present you with the same information in a slightly more convenient format
+  * Alternatively, the `lscpu` command can present you with the same information in a slightly more convenient format

 Before including any of AVEL's header files, a list of macros should be defined to indicate which ISA extensions you wish to use.
 See [Capabilities](./docs/Capabilities.md) for a list of these macros.

-Alternatively, instead of defined the macros individually, `AVEL_AUTO_DETECT` may be defined instead and the library will automatically use the ISA extensions you've specified via the command line.
+Alternatively, instead of defining the macros individually, `AVEL_AUTO_DETECT` may be defined instead and the library will automatically use the ISA extensions specified via the command line.

 Depending on which ISA extensions are enabled, specializations of the `avel::Vector` and `avel::Vector_mask` classes will be provided.
 Operations